philla2020/go-aware/content/en/docs/Getting started/_index.md

 export PATH=$PATH:/usr/local/go/bin
 ```

-The file where to insert the above export instruction, depends from your system and shell.
+The file where to insert the above export instruction, depends on your system and shell.
 For example if you have Ubuntu installation you can change the file `$HOME/.profile`.

 ### Linux with a package manager

-The best option in this case is referring to the documentation of your favorite distro.
+The best option is referring to the documentation of your favorite distro.
 For example, if you are on **Ubuntu** you can type:
 ```
 $ sudo apt install golang-go
 ```